AdaCore/spark2014/docs/lrm/source/subprograms.rst

 Depends Aspect
 ~~~~~~~~~~~~~~

-A Depends aspect defines a *dependency relation* for a
+A Depends aspect defines a *dependency relation* for a subprogram
-subprogram which may be given in the ``aspect_specification`` of the
+which may be given in the ``aspect_specification`` of the subprogram.
+A dependency relation is a sort of formal specification which
+specifies a simple relationship between inputs and outputs of the
 subprogram.
-The dependency relation is used in information flow
-analysis.
+It may be used with or without a postcondition.

+Unlike a post condition, the functional behavior of a subprogram is
+not specified by the Depends aspect but the Depends aspect has to be
+complete in the sense that every input and output of the subprogram
+must appear in it.
+Whereas, a postcondition may be partial and only
+specify properties of particular interest.

+Like a postcondition, the dependency relation may be omitted from a
+subprogram declaration in when it defaults to the conservative
+relation that each output depends on every input of the subprogram.
+A
+particular |SPARK| tool may synthesize a more accurate approximation
+from the subprogram implementation if it is present (see
+:ref:`verific_modes`).

+For accurate information flow analysis the Depends aspect should be
+present on every subprogram.

 A Depends aspect for a subprogram specifies for each output every
 input on which it depends.
 The meaning of *X depends on Y* in this